-SP, Sum of Points for the most recent completed SF or all preceding SFs; TSP, Total Sum of Points;

-- SV, Sum of Victories; - R, Ranking (from the third Selective SF onwards.) - 2.
+- V, Criterion of Victory for the most recent completed SF or all preceding SFs; - SP, Sum of Points for the most recent completed SF or all preceding SFs. - 2.
 The following grading parameters are assigned to the Team that has not taken part in a SF: SP=0, V=0.